elmtree-askmo/cloudcannon-app/content/learn/psychology/why-are-statistical-predictions-often-more-reliable-than-clinical-predictions.md

     subject: Psychology
     url: /learn/psychology/questions/how-is-experienced-wellbeing-measured-using-the-day-reconstruction-method
 related_article5:
-    id: 168895
+    id: 168892
     title: >-
-        Explain the concept of rational addiction and its implications for cognitive repairs.
+        What is the difference between life satisfaction and happiness in the context of well-being?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-concept-of-rational-addiction-and-its-implications-for-cognitive-repairs
+    url: /learn/psychology/questions/what-is-the-difference-between-life-satisfaction-and-happiness-in-the-context-of-wellbeing
 ---

 &nbsp;